-Activities that people undertake for enjoyment in their own free time; not based on formal competition and/or organised administration; and that lack formal sets of rules.
+Activities that people undertake for enjoyment in their own free time; not based on formal

 30 Moran, J (2001), "Strategic Framework for Open Space Planning in Parks and Leisure Australia, Vol 4, No. 3.

 31 Adapted from ICLEI and City of Melbourne Triple Bottom Line Toolkit 2002